PREMISES LIABILITY FAQS: SLIP AND FALLS AND TRIP AND FALLS

 EX: The restaurant owner knew or should have known that waiters and bus persons carrying food from the kitchen tracks grease on the floor such that reasonable care was breached.

 EX: Allowing residents of ALF to carry food across the hallways from the buffet areas.
 Foreseeable that residents would drop food on the floor and others would slip and fall.

-Feldman Legal Group. handle claims involving malicious prosecution, dog bites and other toxic torts as well.
-Whether the accident occurred in Tampa and Atlanta, we have the ability to represent your interests all the way through jury trial if necessary.
+Feldman Legal Group. handle claims involving malicious prosecution, dog bites, and other toxic torts as well.
+Whether the accident occurred in Tampa or Atlanta, we have the ability to represent your interests all the way through jury trial if necessary.
 Call us or email us at firstname.lastname@example.org.